jackblackCH/awesome-12-factor-10x-boilerplate-monorepo/README.md

 - README.md (explains this repo)

 ## Resources
-All thoughts and patters are mainly based on the following principles
+All thoughts and patterns are mainly based on the following principles
 - 12-factor-app: https://12factor.net/
 - CleanCode: https://www.amazon.de/gp/product/0132350882/